jonprairie/flute/README.md

 (ql:quickload :flute-test)
 ```

-Then define a new package specifically for HTML generation, in its definition:
+Then define a new package specifically for HTML generation:
 ```lisp
 (defpackage flute-user
   (:use :cl :flute))
 ```
-If you don't want to import all symbols, see [H Macro](#h-macro), which provide a similar interface as a tranditional Lisp HTML generation library.
+If you don't want to import all of the html symbols, see flute's [H Macro](#h-macro), which provides a similar interface to a traditional Lisp HTML generation library.

 ## Using html elements
 ```